postgresml/postgresml/README.md

 ### Docker

 The quickest way to try this out is with Docker.
-If you're on Mac, install [Docker for Mac](https://docs.docker.com/desktop/mac/install/); if you're on Linux (e.g. Ubuntu/Debian), you can follow [these instructions](https://docs.docker.com/engine/install/ubuntu/).
+If you're on Mac, install [Docker for Mac](https://docs.docker.com/desktop/mac/install/).
+If you're on Linux (e.g. Ubuntu/Debian), you can follow [these instructions](https://docs.docker.com/engine/install/ubuntu/).
 For Ubuntu, also install `docker-compose`.
+Docker and this image also works on Windows/WSL2.

 Starting up a local system is then as simple as: